 - Screen doesn't show resistance or watts

-This no-frills pooboo indoor cycling bike is a much more affordable Peloton alternative.
-You won’t find an integrated display or instant access to a large library of live and on-demand classes on this bike, but it does have a media holder for your tablet or phone.
+This basic spin bike is a much more affordable Peloton alternative.
+You won’t find an integrated display or instant access to a large library of live and on-demand classes on the pooboo Indoor Cycling Bike (D525LM), but it does have a media holder for your tablet or phone.
 Once your device is set up you can follow along with your favorite cycling instructors or pass the time by streaming playlists.

 Both bikes feature magnetic resistance for smoother and quieter rides.
 You can also adjust the resistance by twisting the knob to the left or right to increase or decrease tension.
 Pushing the red knob down brings the bike to a quick and safe stop.

 The LCD display is very basic but offers essential information to keep track of your workouts.
 In addition to speed, time and distance, you can see how many calories you’ve burned or use the scan function.
 You can also check your heart rate using the integrated pulse monitor.

 This pooboo bike is fully adjustable to ensure you’re comfortable and pedaling efficiently during workouts.
 The seat moves up and down as well as forward and back, while the handlebars move up and down.

 Steel pedals with toe cages and adjustable straps hold your feet securely in place during sprints, jogs out of the saddle and steady endurance rides.
 For the price, you also get a water bottle holder and transport wheels to move the bike as needed.

 - Dual-sided pedals work with SPD clips and sneakers